What are governments ‘supposed’ to be doing to address the ecological crisis?

 In order to have even a 50:50 chance of remaining below 1.5°C heating, the report stated that global carbon dioxide emissions must now “decline by about 45% from 2010 levels by 2030, reaching net zero around 2050”.
 This means that, by 2050, any further carbon emissions must be balanced with carbon removal.

-The 2019 UN Emissions Gap Report says that, in order to achieve net zero emissions by 2050, emissions must reach a peak in 2020 at the latest and then there must be unprecedented, rapid reductions in global carbon emissions of around 8% per year.
+The 2019 UN Emissions Gap Report stated that we need to start reducing emissions by 2020 at the absolute latest and that there then must be unprecedented, rapid reductions in global carbon emissions of around 8% per year from 2020 to 2030.

-However, even if we do manage to follow these ‘mitigation pathways’ (which we are nowhere close to doing – see section on how governments are making the climate crisis worse, not better), an enormous concern is getting to net zero this way relies on the future use of negative emissions technologies to suck in hundreds of billions of tons of carbon dioxide from the air.
-In particular, it is assumed that we will be able to absorb carbon dioxide from the air by growing bioenergy crops on an area the size of India (using already-stretched resources such as water and competing with land for growing food), and that we’ll be able to use ‘carbon capture and storage’, on an enormous scale, to safely store this carbon underground.
+The thing is, aiming for net zero by 2050 (which we are not currently doing anyway, despite what has been promised – see section on how our governments are making the climate crisis worse, not better) is not going to be enough by itself.
+It is crucial that we also start reducing our emissions NOW.
+This is because the longer we delay on making the necessary drastic cuts in our emissions, the more we will be forced to rely on the additional use of negative emissions technologies to get us to net zero (by sucking in hundreds of billions of tons of carbon dioxide from the air).
+This is simply not realistic.
+For example, carbon dioxide would need to be absorbed from the air by growing bioenergy crops on an area the size of India (using already-stretched resources such as water and competing with land for growing food) and ‘carbon capture and storage’ techniques would need to be employed on an absolutely staggering scale to safely store this carbon underground.

 At present, these futuristic negative emissions technologies barely exist, and we certainly do not know if it will be possible to deploy such technologies at the massive scale that is needed in time.
 Even the experts have divided opinions, and studies show that, in some cases, they might even lead to more carbon dioxide being emitted than being drawn in.
 Indeed, the European Academies’ Science Advisory Council warned in a report in 2018: “Negative emission technologies may have a useful role to play but, on the basis of current information, not at the levels required to compensate for inadequate mitigation measures”.